Vaporwave: Mallsoft

 Mallsoft amplifies vaporwave's lounge influences.
 It may be viewed in connection to "the concept of malls as large, soulless spaces of consumerism ... exploring the social ramifications of capitalism and globalization".
-Popular mallsoft artists include Disconscious, Groceries, Hantasi, and Cat System Corp.
+Popular mallsoft artists include Disconscious, Groceries, Hantasi, and Cat System Corp. (known for his 2016 9/11 tribute album News at 11).

 Fashwave

 Fashwave (from "fascist") is a largely instrumental fusion of synthwave and vaporwave that originated on YouTube circa 2015.
 Artists include Cybernazi, Xurious, Andrew Anglin, and Elessar.
 It is also been described as an extremist subset of the non-extremist latter promoted by neo-Nazis.
 With political track titles and occasional soundbites, the genre combines Nazi symbolism with the visuals associated with vaporwave and synthwave.
 According to Hann, it is musically derived from synthwave, while Heavy contributor Paul Farrell writes that it is "considered to be an offshoot from the harmless vaporwave movement."
 The visual aesthetic of fashwave, consisting of typical vaporwave elements mixed with fascist symbols like the black sun, odal rune, or crusader imagery, has been associated with the "Dark MAGA" imagery surrounding Trump and Ron DeSantis.
 It has been parodied by anti-fascists, such as with the Dark Brandon meme, a mocking imitation of the "Dark MAGA" imagery surrounding Trump.

 In 2023, the DeSantis campaign let go of their campaign director, after it was publicized that a campaign aide had created a DeSantis "fan edit" featuring the black sun symbol.
+In late 2025 and early 2026, videos posted on social media by both the United States Department of Labor and the Department of Homeland Security has been described as resembling fashwave.